By Sanya Sud

 Advancements in areas like DNA profiling, fingerprint analysis, and ballistics have increased the reliability of evidence.
 However, often, these reports are used by investigative agencies and judges without any application of mind, blindly applying them as if they are gospel.
 There is a need for training police officers and the judiciary on how to safely use forensic sciences, so as to be able to deal with, and account for inconclusive reports, human error, author bias, chain of custody issues, and inadequate training of the professionals involved.

 A common saying about statistics is “Facts are stubborn things, but statistics are more pliable”.
-Just as statistics (or Artificial Intelligence) cannot be safely used without context or human application of mind, in the same way, forensic science reports should be questioned, interrogated, critiqued and only when they survive this rigorous examination, should they be safely used as evidence.
+Just as statistics cannot be safely used without context and application of human mind, in the same way, forensic science reports should be questioned, interrogated, critiqued and only when they survive this rigorous examination, should they be safely used as evidence.

 5. The Expanding Role of Tech in Investigation